Post-Surgical Stereotactic Radiotherapy (SRT) Versus GammaTile-ROADS (Radiation One and Done Study)

 1. Patients aged 18 years old and above.
 Eligibility is restricted to this age group given that the battery of neurocognitive tests utilized in this protocol are not developed or validated for use in a younger population.

-2. One to four newly diagnosed brain metastases, identified on the screening MRI, from an extracranial primary tumor.
+2. One to six newly diagnosed brain metastases, identified on the screening MRI, from an extracranial primary tumor.

-3. One lesion, designated the index lesion, is planned for surgical resection and is to be between 2.5 cm and 5.0 cm on the screening MRI.
-Index lesions ≥2.0 cm but <2.5 cm are also eligible if surgery is deemed clinically necessary and appropriate for an attempted gross total resection by the neurosurgeon.
+3. Only one lesion, designated the index lesion, is planned for surgical resection.
+The index lesion must be between 2.0 and 7.0 cm in maximal extent on the screening MRI, and gross total resection is expected by the neurosurgeon.

 8. Stable systemic disease or reasonable systemic treatment options predicting a life expectancy of ≥6 months.